leaflet-extras/RTree/README.md

 #rTree

 A non-recursive R-Tree library in pure JavaScript with no dependencies.
 Fork of [Jon-Carlos Rivera's fantastic library](https://github.com/imbcmdth/RTree) which sadly seems not to be maintained.
 MIT Licensed.

 ##So far:

-- Bugfix when deleting points.
+- Bug fix when deleting points.
 - Common.js module.
 - Updated tests.
 - Factory function for constructor.